 ============================

-An empirical example of 2ARR methodology: The face inversion effect
+An empirical example of the 2ARR methodology: The face inversion effect

-For about the last 50 years, research on face perception and recognition has centered on the Face Inversion Effect (FIE).
-Accordingly, an upright face (hair on top and hin below) is recognized much better than an inverted face (chin on top, hair below, at a rotation of 180°) ( Maurer, Le Grand, & Mondloch, 2002; Rakover, 2002, 2013; Rakover & Cahlon, 2001; Rossion, 2008, 2009; Valentine, 1988; Yin, 1969).
-The rotation of the face (and of other objects) by 180° is the manipulation that largely define the application-domain of the theory that explains a group of observations that belong to this domain.
-The present research has been fooused on four types of facial information: (1) featural (eyes, nose, and mouth), (2) relational (eyes above nose, nose above mouth), (3) configural (space between eyes, space between nose and mouth), and (4) holistic perception of the whole face as one unity.
-Two similar hypotheses arose from this study that provide satisfactory explanations to manyv experimental findings in FIE research—the configural processing and holistic hypotheses.
+For the last 50 years or so, research on face perception and recognition has centered on the Face Inversion Effect (FIE).
+Accordingly to FIE, an upright face (hair on top and chin below) is recognized much better than an inverted face (chin on top, hair below, at a rotation of 180°) ( Maurer et al., 2002; Rakover, 2002, 2013; Rakover & Cahlon, 2001; Rossion, 2008, 2009; Valentine, 1988; Yin, 1969).
+The rotation of the face (and of other objects) by 180° is the manipulation that largely defines the application-domain of the theory that explains the set of observations that belong to this domain.
+Extant research has focused on four types of facial information: (1) featural (eyes, nose, and mouth), (2) relational (eyes above nose, nose above mouth), (3) configural (space between eyes, space between nose and mouth), and (4) holistic perception of the whole face as a unity.
+Two similar hypotheses emerge from this research that provide satisfactory explanations to many of the experimental findings in FIE research—the configural processing hypothesis and the holistic hypothesis.
 Both hypotheses suggest that all four types of information undergo appropriate processing when a face is presented upright.
-However, when the face is presented upside down, the featural information processing remains intact, whereas the configural and holistic information are greatly impaired ( Maurer, Le Grand, & Mondloch, 2002; Rakover, 2002, 2013; Rakover & Cahlon, 2001; Rossion, 2008, 2009; Tanaka & Farah, 1993; Valentine, 1988; Yin, 1969).
+However, when the face is presented upside down, the featural information processing remains intact, whereas the configural and holistic information are greatly impaired ( Maurer et al., & Mondloch, 2002; Rakover, 2002, 2013; Rakover & Cahlon, 2001; Rossion, 2008, 2009; Tanaka & Farah, 1993; Valentine, 1988; Yin, 1969).
 Hence, while inverted face processing is part-based (featural), upright face processing is principally configurally and holistically based (Maurer et al., 2002; McKone, 2010; Piepers & Robbins, 2012; Rakover, 2013; Rossion, 2008, 2009).
-I will call these two hypotheses the “holistic/configural” (HC) theory, because (a) the inversion impairs these two types of information (the configural and the holistic); (b) the holistic perception of a face is based on the above three other facial information, and (c) the configural information is an essential part of the holistic perception of a face as one whole unit (e.g., McKone, 2010; McKone & Yovel, 2009; Piepers & Robbins, 2012.
+I will call these two hypotheses the “holistic/configural” (HC) theory, because (a) inversion impairs these two types of information (the configural and the holistic), (b) holistic perception of a face is based on the above three other forms of facial information, and (c) configural information is an essential part of the holistic perception of a face as one whole unit (e.g., McKone, 2010; McKone & Yovel, 2009; Piepers & Robbins, 2012.
 However, for a number of subtle differences between these two hypotheses see Rakover, 2013).
-McKone (2010, p 275) writes: “… a general consenus by face-recognition researchers that faces are processed holistically/configurally…”.
+McKone (2010, p 275) writes: “… a general consenus by face-recognition researchers [is] that faces are processed holistically/configurally…”.
 As we will see below, the HC theory manages to explain a considerable collection of empirical findings, which are included in its application-domain.
-For these reasons, the HC theory can be seen as a “limited unified theory” that is adequate for its specific application-domain, which I will call the “face inversion application-domain”.
+For these reasons, the HC theory can be seen as a “limited unified theory” that is adequate for its specific application-domain, which I will call the “face inversion application-domain.”

-Here are I present a list (not an exhaustive one; see also the above references) of some of the relevant research topics and their findings that the HC theory succseeded to handle explanatorily: inversion affects face more than non-faical objects (e.g., McKone, 2010; Piepers & Robbins, 2012; Rakover & Lurie, 2020; Yin, 1969).
-Face inversion is associated with the activation of different brain regions than those associated with upright face perception (e.g., Gilaie-Dotan et al., 2010; Pitcher et al., 2011; Yovel & Kanwisher, 2005).
-FIE is not obtained in individuals with prosopagnosia (e.g. Avidan et al., 2011; Busigny & Rossion, 2010).
-Given inversion of individual facial-features, inversion of the whole face reduces the strangeness of its perception (e.g., Thompson’s illusion) (e.g., Civile et al., 2014, 2016; Rakover & Cahlon, 2001 for review; Thompson, 1980).
-Inversion impairs recognition of emotions (e.g., Fallshore & Bartholow, 2003; McKelvie, 1995; Pallett & Meng, 2015; Sato et al., 2011).
+Here I present a partial list (see also the above references) of some of the relevant research topics and their findings that the HC theory manages to explain.
+1. Inversion affects face recognition more than recognition of non-faical objects (e.g., McKone, 2010; Piepers & Robbins, 2012; Rakover & Lurie, 2020; Yin, 1969).
+2. Face inversion is associated with the activation of different brain regions than those associated with upright face perception (e.g., Gilaie-Dotan et al., 2010; Pitcher et al., 2011; Yovel & Kanwisher, 2005).
+3. FIE is not obtained in individuals with prosopagnosia (e.g. Avidan et al., 2011; Busigny & Rossion, 2010).
+4. Given inversion of individual facial-features, inversion of the whole face reduces the strangeness of its perception (e.g., Thompson’s illusion) (e.g., Civile et al., 2014, 2016; Rakover & Cahlon, 2001 for review; Thompson, 1980).
+5. Inversion impairs recognition of emotions (e.g., Fallshore & Bartholow, 2003; McKelvie, 1995; Pallett & Meng, 2015; Sato et al., 2011).